srubel19065/IaC/Ansible/ansible.md

    5. Go back to the controller script and make it run in the background by killing any node processes and then using `nohup node app.js > /dev/null 2>&1 &`

    ![Alt text](Images/node-playbook.png)

-### database playbook
-1. `---`  this is at the beginning and shows interpreter that it is a yaml file
-2. `hosts: ` - set the location of where you want the playbook ran
-3. `gather_facts: yes` - shows logs, this is optional and isnt needed
-4. `become: true` - this gives sudo permissions
-5. Tasks:
-   1. Install mongodb - `- name: Install mongodb in db-server
-    apt: pkg=mongodb state=present`
-   2. Change Bind ip - `- name: Change Bind ip
-    shell: |
-      sudo sed -i 's@127.0.0.1@0.0.0.0@' /etc/mongodb.conf
-      sudo sed -i 's@#port = 27017@port = 27017@' /etc/mongodb.conf`
-    3. restart mongo - `- name: Restart the mongodb
-    service:
-     name: mongodb
-     state: restarted`

-## Conncecting the database and app so they deploy together
-1. Create database playbook
-2. Add the previous script
-3. Within the app playbook, add an environment variable which puts the database ip allowing it to recongise a conncention between the two
-4.